majek/idea/site/014-ptrace-tutorial-1/main.md

 Digging into ptrace
 --------

-Ptrace is a complex, low-level debugging facility, it's the magic behind tools like `strace` and `gdb`.
+Ptrace is a complex, low-level debugging facility, and the magic behind tools like `strace` and `gdb`.
 Unlike the new [SystemTap](https://en.wikipedia.org/wiki/SystemTap) debugging interface, ptrace doesn't require administrator rights.